advancedresearch/advancedresearch.github.io/blog/2020-01-09-bits-are-bullshit.md

 2. The person understand it more than everyone else

-This is because the position is so extreme, very few people holds it, but it does not mean it necessarily wrong.
+This is because the position is so extreme, very few people holds it, but it does not mean it is necessarily wrong.

 It just happens that very few people have thought deeply about this topic yet.